Central bank digital currencies by country

-The recent history of central bank digital currencies (CBDCs) has been marked by continuous exploration and development.
-By March 2024, over 130 countries were actively engaged in CBDC research with 3 countries, territories or currency unions having launched CBDCs, and 36 implementing pilot programs.
+A wide range of countries and currency unions have explored, piloted, or deployed central bank digital currencies (CBDCs), which serve as direct liabilities of a central bank and legal tender alongside physical cash and bank deposits.
+National initiatives generally focus either on wholesale CBDCs for interbank settlements or retail CBDCs for use by the general public.

+Surveys by the Bank for International Settlements (BIS) and tracking by the Atlantic Council indicate that over 130 jurisdictions, representing 98 percent of global GDP, are actively exploring CBDCs, with over 90 percent of surveyed central banks engaged in research or testing.
+Full retail rollouts include the Bahamas (Sand Dollar, 2020), the Eastern Caribbean Central Bank (DCash, 2021), Nigeria (eNaira, 2021), and Jamaica (JAM-DEX, 2022).
+Several large economies have deployed extensive pilots, including China with the digital renminbi, India with the digital rupee, Russia with the digital ruble, and the European Central Bank with preparations for a digital euro, whereas the United States halted federal CBDC initiatives in January 2025.

 Australia

 On 9 August 2022, the Reserve Bank of Australia announced a research project to explore a CBDC in Australia, in collaboration with the Digital Finance Cooperative Research Centre (DFCRC).

 Bahamas

 On 20 October 2020, the Central Bank of the Bahamas introduced the "Sand Dollar" as a digital legal currency equivalent to the traditional Bahamian dollar.

 Brazil

 The Central Bank of Brazil was developing a digital version of the Brazilian sovereign currency, known as Drex, based on the guidelines established in May 2021, and aiming to release the CBDC by the end of 2024.
 It received praise from the International Monetary Fund (IMF) for its role in driving financial innovation and expanding digital financial services in Latin America.